worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 - **Digital government: Build a community with defined rules and goals** 🚧
 - **Banking-system: Buy and sell with crypto money** 🚧 (coming soon)
 - **Web 2.0: The best from this step in internet evolution.
 Online brainstormings, crowdsourcing and collaboration, online and in-person meetups, petitions and crowdfunding.
 In the metaverse you are able to do what the internet was supposed to be...** 🚧 (coming soon)
 <br><br><br>

-# Preamble for Developers

-Hi there everybody,

-My offer to devs is, you just doing your thingy and contribute to iris, cesium, gun, webtorrent, and all the other p2p, security, privacy, spatial and other libs we use, like always, but which will arrive at metaverse-gun automatically.

-But METAVERSE-DAO is sure a platform, were we can get stuff from the lab, into practice, together. 🥳 A bit like dev hop on hop off, no strings attached.😎

-I found so many github repos, which if bootstrapped get you such awesome decentralization (not only) features.
-But they lay around, dust on them sometimes, single purposed, but waiting to be used.

-Could you imagine something better than a gun+multipleProtocols based metaverse as a decentralized playground for devs?
-I'm not 😅

-Thank you so much in advance (for contributing to your favorite libraries, as always) 😉🙏

-Hit me anytime you like!
-<br><br><br>

 ## Starterkit ✅